dhanuprys/brainly-api/README.md

 > Now you can use "find question highlight" to search for the highlighted questions

-## Notes :bangbang:
+## Notes ‼️
 - This is not the official library from brainly.com
 - This version is not stable yet
 - This library is still under development
-- PLEASE DO NOT USE THIS LIBRARY FOR NEGATIVE PURPOSE :warning: :bangbang:
+- PLEASE DO NOT USE THIS LIBRARY FOR NEGATIVE PURPOSE ⚠️ ‼️
 - What about documentation?
 The documentation will be generated as soon as some library components are ready to use

-## Let's Try with Experimental Mode :sunglasses:
+## Let's Try with Experimental Mode 😎
 ```javascript
 const { BrainlyAPI, Server } = require('brainly-api');